Patience (The X-Files): Plot

 In Burley, Idaho, an undertaker and his wife are brutally murdered by some sort of flying creature.
 Later, Dana Scully (Gillian Anderson) and John Doggett (Robert Patrick), who has been assigned to the X-Files, begin talking about the case.
 Scully explains about the death of the undertaker and his wife and notes that the cause of death is blood loss from human bite marks on their bodies.

-Scully and Doggett arrive at the crime scene in Idaho and meet Detective Yale Abbott.
+Scully and Doggett arrive at the crime scene in Idaho and meet Detective Yale Abbott (Bradford English).
 He says they are less sure that the bites were made by a human and draws their attention to the strange footprint, believing that wild animals fed on the bodies after the fact.
 Scully points out that there is only one footprint, which looks ominously human, and that if it were left by an animal there would be more footprints leading to the bodies.
 Scully and Doggett check out the house and find prints leading upstairs and into the attic.
 Inside, Scully and Doggett find the missing fingers of the undertaker.
 They look like they have been regurgitated by something and the claw marks in the attic suggest something was hanging from the rafters.
 Meanwhile, elderly Mrs. McKesson is killed in her attic while looking at a photo album.

 At the morgue, Scully explains that she studied the bite wounds and discovered that they are similar, but intrinsically different, than human bites; the saliva on the regurgitated fingers has anti-coagulants in it, which only bats have in their saliva.
 Doggett finds the evidence interesting, due to the newspaper article he brought Scully: in 1956, a series of deaths was reported that ended when a group of hunters killed a man-bat creature and brought it to the county morgue in part of Montana.
 The coroner said the creature was neither bat nor man.
 Then the coroner was killed a few days later and soon after a few more people were killed or disappeared.